-In serious or complicated cases, many car accident victims opt to enlist in the help of a personal injury attorney to help them with evidence, forms, the filing process, and negotiating with the insurance company.
+In serious or complicated cases, many car accident victims opt to enlist in the help of a car accident attorney in Atlanta to help them with evidence, forms, the filing process, and negotiating with the insurance company.

 Below are some of the basic types of evidence you may want to collect.
 Again, each case is different, so do your homework and make sure you gather what is pertinent for your claim.

 - The police report for the accident (If you did not get a copy of the report at the scene, you can contact the Atlanta Police Department’s Central Records Unit at 404-546-7461 to request a copy.
 Alternatively, you can request one on BuyCrash.com, a site that the APD has partnered with.
 Note: there is a fee for the latter option.)

 - Photos and video of the scene and the damage to the vehicles